Cavapoo vs. Toy Poodle: Which One Should I Choose?

 Exercise

-Although bred as a companion dog, the Cavapoo does combine the traits of a Poodle with those of a Spaniel.
-As such, it needs regular exercise.
+Although bred as a companion dog, the Cavapoo combines the traits of a Poodle with those of a Spaniel.
+Therefore, they need daily exercise to stay happy and healthy.
 Expect to provide at least 45 minutes of exercise per day, including regular walks and potentially some agility classes and training.

 Training